Katharine McPhee on Her Relationship With David Foster: People Can Say Whatever They Want

 "We're very close friends, and we've been friends for a long time," McPhee told the magazine.
 "I'm really, really fond of him, and I think he's an incredible person.
 I've known him since I was 21 years old, you know?
 He produced my first single.
 So he's been really good to me.
 People can say whatever they want."

-The "Over It" singer also told the magazine she's "pretty single" and that she hasn't had a boyfriend since she dated her Scorpion co-star Elyes Gabel.
+To make things clear, the "Over It" singer told the magazine she's "pretty single" and that she hasn't had a boyfriend since she dated her Scorpion co-star Elyes Gabel.

 "I'm pretty single.
 I had a relationship with my lead actor on my show that was almost two years," she told Health.
 "I still am crazy about him, and we have a really great working relationship.
 It's definitely not the easiest thing to get over someone you see every day!
 It's still an adjustment.
 But I haven't had anything super serious since."